-Termites Aren’t the Only Wood-Destroying Insects in Louisville
+Termites Aren’t The Only Wood-Destroying Insects In Louisville

 The weather has warmed up and is causing termite swarmers to go out and start their own colonies.
 This is bad news, because more colonies means more termites and, subsequently, more termite damage.
-Termites may be the biggest wood-destroying threat but there are other insects that damage wood.
+Termites may be the biggest wood-destroying threat, but there are other insects that damage wood.
 You should be on the lookout for carpenter ants and carpenter bees, as well.

+It can sometimes be difficult to tell the difference between some of them, especially termites and carpenter ants.
 Here are some specific physical differences between carpenter ants, termites, and carpenters bees that you should be aware of:

 - Termites are dark brown to black in color.
 They grow up to 9.5mm in length, and have straight waists and antenna.
 Swarmers have two long, equal sets of translucent, smokey wings.

-Carpenter bees are often confused with bumble bees.
+- Carpenter bees are often confused with bumble bees.
 They grow up to one inch in length and are oval in shape.
 Their coloring is yellow and black, but they have smooth, hairless abdomen.

+All three of these insects damage wood in different ways.
 Carpenter ants usually invade soft, water-damaged wood, but they can chew through hardwood, as well.
 They find their way inside your home while foraging for food.
 Once inside, they chew through wood to build tunnels, galleries, and nests.
-They don’t actually eat the wood.
-Instead, they excavate it, cleaning out the area and making it smooth.
+They don’t actually eat the wood; instead, they excavate it, cleaning out the area and making it smooth.
 There will be sawdust piles beneath exit holes in the wood where they entered.